2026 Nissan LEAF Exterior Colors & Dimensions

 The new Nissan LEAF has a first-ever

 3-in-1 electric powertrain with a compact integrated motor, inverter, and reducer.
 All trims have a single electric motor powering the front wheels.
+All trims have a single electric motor powering the front wheels, producing up to 214 hp and 261 lb.-ft. of torque.

 2026 Nissan LEAF Range, Charging & Battery Specs